-The City of Phoenix offers various housing programs to serve people with low-to-limited incomes including families, single persons, seniors and people with special needs such as disabilities, veterans, homeless, victims of domestic violence and persons living with HIV/AIDS.
-If you need personal assistance, call the Application and Information Office at 602-534-1974.
+Providing safe, decent and affordable housing for families and individuals is critical to our vibrantly growing city of Phoenix.
+The Phoenix Housing Department offers various housing programs to serve people with low to limited incomes including families, single persons, seniors and people with special needs such as disabilities, veterans, homeless, victims of domestic violence and persons living with HIV/AIDS.
+To learn more, visit the links below or call the Housing Department Administrative Office at 602-262-6794.

 Seniors and Persons with Disabilities